Aarya01Patil/Portfolio/README.md

 Clone the repository: git clone link
 Install dependencies: npm install
 Start the development server: npm start
-Open your browser and navigate to http://localhost:3000
+Open your browser and navigate to your device's localhost

 Technologies Used:
 In addition to React.js, the portfolio uses the following technologies